DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Abstract

 \section{Abstract}

-Task and Motion Planning (TAMP) approaches are effective at planning long-horizon autonomous robot manipulation.
+Generative models such as diffusion models, excel at capturing high-dimensional distributions with diverse input modalities, e.g. robot trajectories, but are less effective at multi-step constraint reasoning.
+Task and Motion Planning (TAMP) approaches are suited for planning multi-step autonomous robot manipulation.
 However, it can be difficult to apply them to domains where the environment and its dynamics are not fully known.
-We propose to overcome these limitations by leveraging deep generative modeling, specifically diffusion models, to learn constraints and samplers that capture these difficult-to-engineer aspects of the planning model.
-These learned samplers are composed and combined within a TAMP solver in order to find action parameter values jointly that satisfy the constraints along a plan.
-To tractably make predictions for unseen objects in the environment, we define these samplers on low-dimensional learned latent embeddings of changing object state.
-We evaluate our approach in an articulated object manipulation domain and show how the combination of classical TAMP, generative learning, and latent embeddings enables long-horizon constraint-based reasoning.
+We propose to overcome these limitations by composing diffusion models using a \tamp{} system.
+We use the learned components for constraints and samplers that are difficult to engineer in the planning model, and use a TAMP solver to search for the task plan with constraint-satisfying action parameter values.
+To tractably make predictions for unseen objects in the environment, we define the learned samplers and \tamp{} operators on learned latent embedding of changing object states.
+We evaluate our approach in a simulated articulated object manipulation domain and show how the combination of classical TAMP, generative modeling, and latent embedding enables multi-step constraint-based reasoning.
 We also apply the learned sampler in the real world.
-More details are available at \href{https://sites.google.com/view/dimsam-tamp}{https://sites.google.com/view/dimsam-tamp}.
+Website: \href{https://sites.google.com/view/dimsam-tamp}{https://sites.google.com/view/dimsam-tamp}.